KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 The relevant question is not:

-> Did the counterpart use the word resonance?
+> Did the counterpart invoke the word resonance?

 The relevant question is: